-- In the past week, all indicators of ILI activity decreased, except for the number of ILI-related presentations to sentinel GPs which increased. - Influenza notifications decreased in the past week and remained below the seasonal threshold. - Respiratory syncytial virus (RSV) notifications increased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - In the past week, COVID-19 PCR positive cases increased to 218 notifications.
+- In the past week, all indicators of ILI activity increased or remained stable, except for the number of ILI-related presentations to sentinel GPs and the number of respiratory illness presentations to EDs which decreased. - Influenza notifications increased in the past week but remained below the seasonal threshold. - Respiratory syncytial virus (RSV) notifications increased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - In the past week, COVID-19 PCR positive cases increased to 311 notifications.
 The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area increased this week.
 Genomic sequencing of clinical samples and SARS-CoV-2 fragments indicated SARS-CoV-2 Omicron sub-lineage KP.3.X continues to predominate.
 See COVID-19 wastewater dashboard.